zcutlip/pyonepassword/AUTHENTICATION.md

 - With biometric enabled:
   - Biometric prompt via `op signin`
   - `op` previously authenticated via biometric and has not timed out
-- (coming soon) An OP_SERVICE_ACCOUNT_TOKEN environment variable is set to a valid sevice account token
+- An OP_SERVICE_ACCOUNT_TOKEN environment variable is set to a valid sevice account token

 If there is more than one account configured, you can either tell `op` which to use, or let it choose.
 How it chooses depends on circumstances and is not documented.
 In some cases it will prompt on the console with an interactive menu.